ElizabethNW/Milestone-2/README.md

         hovered over.

 -   ####        [Google Fonts:](https://fonts.google.com/)
-    Google fonts were used to import the 'Oxygen' font into the style.css file which is used on all pages.
+    Google fonts were used to import the 'Oswald' font into the style.css file which is used on all pages.

 -   ####        [Font Awesome:](https://fontawesome.com/)
     Font Awesome was used on all pages throughout the website to add icons for aesthetic design and UX purposes.